Approved by Council on 19 June 2023.

 - Investment in funds which invest primarily in the above listed categories of company.

 In 2020, University Congregation passed a resolution regarding fossil fuel divestment and net zero.
 This resolution included aspects of policy, implementation and reporting.
-These require the Investment Committee to report to Council annually in a public document on the following: compliance with specific ethical restrictions and divestment, engagement and progress towards net zero targets, with reference to University research when appropriate, and an annual review of any remaining fossil fuel investments for evidence of Paris- and IPCC-aligned hard net zero plans.
+These are found here and require the Investment Committee to report to Council annually in a public document on the following: compliance with specific ethical restrictions and divestment, engagement and progress towards net zero targets, with reference to University research when appropriate, and an annual review of any remaining fossil fuel investments for evidence of Paris- and IPCC-aligned hard net zero plans.
 The Investment Committee will also provide an update on OUem’s progress on communicating a restriction to fund managers which may hold fossil fuel companies.
 The Committee also requires OUem to report on their actions in the event a fund manager continues to own fossil fuel companies which do not have a net zero plan.
-This is reported alongside an overview of sustainability and was made available following the June 2021 Council meeting.
+This is reported alongside an overview of sustainability and was made available following the June 2023 Council meeting.